devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/08-pageInjections.md

 > ☝️ Please note that we are using AdminForth [Frontend API](/docs/api/FrontendAPI/interfaces/FrontendAPIInterface/) `adminforth.list.closeThreeDotsDropdown();` to close the dropdown after the item is clicked.

+>☝️ Please note that the injected component might have an exposed click function as well as a defined click function, which executes the click on component logic.

 ## List table custom action icons